-The History Of The Emily Program
+The History of The Emily Program

 “I had great experiences,” he says, “but I didn’t feel as good about treating eating disorders in a hospital setting as I did in outpatient settings.
 The goals of a hospital didn’t coincide with the needs of the eating disorder clients I knew.
-Mental health issues are very different than physical health concerns and require different methods and settings.”
+Mental health issues are very different from physical health concerns and require different methods and settings.”

 Dr. Miller named his new practice The Emily Program, after his sister, Emily, who recovered from an eating disorder.
 The Emily name has come to signify the core values behind our successes: personalized care for all individuals struggling with eating disorders.